wuxx/nanoCH32V317/README.md

 # Introduce
 The nanoCH32V317 development board is designed by MuseLab based on the Qinheng CH32V317WCU6 chip.
 It supports peripherals such as USB2.0 high-speed/Ethernet MAC controller, 10/100M physical layer transceiver, DVP, SDIO, and advanced motor PWM timer.
-The chip's maximum clock frequency is 144MHz, and it can be downloaded and programmed through the TYPE-C USB port, facilitating rapid prototype verification and development for customers
+The chip's maximum clock frequency is 144MHz, and it can be programmed via the TYPE-C USB port, Facilitate rapid development and prototype verification

 ![1](https://github.com/wuxx/nanoCH32V317/blob/main/doc/CH32V317-1.jpg)